reduxjs/redux-toolkit/docs/api/createReducer.md

 ## Debugging your state

 It's very common for a developer to call `console.log(state)` during the development process.
+However, browsers display Proxies in a format that is hard to read, which can make console logging of Immer-based state difficult.

-When using either `createSlice` or `createReducer`, you will need to use the [`current`](./otherExports#current.md) utility that we re-export from the [`immer` library](https://immerjs.github.io/immer).
-This awesome utility allows us to peek into the Proxy while it's being modified.
+When using either `createSlice` or `createReducer`, you may use the [`current`](./otherExports#current.md) utility that we re-export from the [`immer` library](https://immerjs.github.io/immer).
+This utility creates a separate plain copy of the current Immer `Draft` state value, which can then be logged for viewing as normal.

 ```ts
 // todosSlice.js